maximofcom/book-english/README.md

 For example, the phrase "What are you doing today?" is only spelled that way.
 And if you change even one letter, it's a mistake.
 In spoken language, this phrase has thousands of variants, depending on the speaker: geography, age, stuttering, accent, dialect, foul and parasitic words.

+Linguistics cuts infinite spoken language to a small number of words, rules and grammatical rules.
+At the same time, linguistics complicates written language.
+For example, the spelling of almost all words is different from spoken language.
+What is a hieroglyph?
+A hieroglyph is when the spelling of a word and its transcription are different.
+And it turns out that all the languages of the world are hieroglyphic languages, like Chinese.
+How is it possible to learn a foreign language this way?